richelleg-star/penguin-dream/README.md

 # penguin-dream
 Simple Videogame that is in development.

-Currently, the game already has a moveable character that can move left, right, up and down with idle and moving animations.
+Currently, the game already has a moveable character that can move left, right, up, and down with idle and moving animations.
 This game utilizes UE5 to make it playable.

 ## Creators